Ewing sarcoma is a rare type of cancer that affects bones or the tissue around bones.

 - surgery to remove the cancer

-Ask your care team which type of surgery they recommend and what care might be needed afterwards – for example, if you'll need a prosthetic limb and support to help you regain the use of the affected limb.
+If you have an arm or leg amputated, you may need a prosthetic limb and support to help you regain the use of the affected limb.

 Outlook for Ewing sarcoma